arashhoseni/wired-espresso/CONTRIBUTING.md

 ## Getting Started

-To ensure the best experience getting the project going on your local machine, you'll need:
+To ensure the best experience getting the project going on your local machine, you will need:

 - Node.js 10+
 - yarn 1.20+